 On Mother’s Day 2002, unwed and addicted, I found myself holding a positive pregnancy test.
 I decided to become a mother and vowed to never again have another drink, cigarette, drug, unhealthy relationship, or food binge.
 I found myself marrying a man I’d known for ten sober nights.

-Twelve years later, I’m still married to that man I barely knew, and I’m also the mother of three kids, two mutts, a geriatric guinea pig and the two most majestic banyan trees you’ve ever seen.
+Thirteen years later, I’m still married to that man I barely knew, and I’m also the mother of three kids, two mutts, a geriatric guinea pig and the two most majestic banyan trees you’ve ever seen.
 I’m also a Sunday School teacher, an award-winning blogger, a New York Times bestselling author, speaker, and the founder and president of Together Rising – a non-profit that serves women who need help getting back on their feet.
 Underneath and on top of all that I’m a Recovering Everything.
 Every morning, I open my eyes and immediately understand that I am still that girl on the bathroom floor, holding that pregnancy test like a terrifying invitation, trying to decide whether to stay down on the cold floor or get up and walk.

 Most days I decide to walk, because I was right when I was little.
 Life is brutal.
 But it’s also beautiful.
 Brutiful, I call it.
 Life’s brutal and beautiful are woven together so tightly that they can’t be separated.
 Reject the brutal, reject the beauty.
 So now I embrace both, and I live well and hard and real.